 Notice that there is a clear benefit to the presentation (“decide on top priority features”) immediately.
 With the ”why” of the presentation set, you just took your first action to show you’re a strategic communicator and leader.

 2. Less is more

-By saying less you give your audience time to process what you’re explaining.
-Especially if you’re teaching them something or explaining a technical subject to a non-technical person.
+The main benefit of being concise is that by saying less, you give your audience time to process what you’re explaining.
+This is especially important if you’re teaching your audience something or explaining a technical subject to a non-technical person.